Who can appeal?

 Reasons for appeal

-It is often easier to put these on a separate sheet and write ‘See separate sheet headed Reasons for Appeal’ in the box on the form.
+If you are downloading or printing the appeal form, it is often easier to put these on a separate sheet and write ‘See separate sheet headed Reasons for Appeal’ in the box/boxes on the form.

-This is where you set out why you think the LA’s decision is wrong, or why the contents of the EHC plan need to change.
+Your reasons for appeal are where you set out why you think the LA’s decision is wrong, or why the contents of the EHC plan need to change.
 Try to put in everything you need to say, your full case, at this point.
+You should number each issue to help the SEND Tribunal clearly see all the issues you want it to resolve.

 As much as possible, you should try to get together any supporting evidence to submit with your appeal form.
+Do be aware though that any evidence submitted with your appeal form will be treated as supplementary evidence and subject to the page limits explained here.
 In your reasons for appeal, you should refer to this evidence to support your arguments (for example, if you are saying that your child has not made progress despite the support they currently receive, refer to school reports and/or annual review records which show this).
 Don’t worry if you don’t have everything ready to send straight away; you can submit more evidence after you’ve registered your appeal.

 You must send in enough information for the LA to be able to respond.